-Yes, AAA offers full coverage insurance.
-AAA full coverage policies usually refer to car insurance that includes the state's minimum requirements along with collision and comprehensive insurance, which protect the policyholder’s own vehicle.
+Yes, AAA offers full coverage car insurance.
+Full coverage from AAA typically includes at least a state's minimum required car insurance coverage along with collision and comprehensive insurance to protect the policyholder’s vehicle.

-The average cost of AAA full coverage car insurance is $2,125.
-Full coverage from AAA is more expensive than a AAA liability-only policy, since it provides more coverage.
+Full coverage car insurance from AAA costs $5,509 per year, on average, and is more expensive than a liability-only policy since it provides more coverage.

-AAA full coverage policies are a good choice for drivers who don’t want to pay out of pocket to repair or replace their car, even if they are at fault in an accident.
+Collision and comprehensive insurance.
 Collision insurance covers the cost of fixing or replacing the policyholder’s vehicle after an accident, regardless of who was at fault.
 Similarly, comprehensive insurance covers the policyholder’s car if it’s damaged by something besides an accident, like vandalism, a fire, or a natural disaster.
-Collision and comprehensive are not mandatory in any state, but they are required for leased and financed cars.
+Collision and comprehensive are not mandatory in any state, but they are usually required for leased and financed cars.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.